jcsherin/btree/README.md

 of the new root node.
 This increases the height of the B+Tree.
 This is how we rebalance the tree if an insert causes the nodes to overflow.

+### Rebalance After Deletes
+A leaf node or an internal node in the B+Tree should at least have a minimum 50% occupancy of its node degree.
+So removing a <key, value>
+pair can result in node underflow.
+There are two approaches to solving the underflow problem.

+1. Borrow an element from the left/right sibling node
+2. Merge the underflowing node with the left/right sibling node In the case where sibling nodes merge, the entry for one of the nodes has to be removed from the parent node.
+This in turn may cause underflow in the parent internal node which can propagate all the way to the root.
+   The root node is a special case and does not have to be 50% full.
+It should contain at least one key, and two node pointers.
+The root node underflows when it contains only one child node pointer.
+In this case we promote the child as the new root of the tree, and release the old root node.
+This reduces the height of the B+Tree.
+This is how rebalancing the tree works when an element is removed from the tree.

 TODO

 - [ ] B+Tree primer